 All of us have different parenting styles and it is really not fair to judge someone’s style good as or worse than ours.
 However, it is also important to understand various parenting styles so that you can imbibe best practices and more importantly, appreciate all parents.
 Here you will get a better idea about the democratic parenting style.

 One mistake most of us parents do is not consider parenting as an important skill.
 For learning any other skill, we get proper training.
-But when it comes to parenting, most of us go by intuition and not think of the bigger picture.
+But when it comes to parenting, most of us go by intuition and do not think of the bigger picture.

 Before understanding what a democratic parenting style is, it is important to understand the opposite of democratic parenting, namely authoritative parenting.
 This will help to understand the importance of democratic parenting.

 Mom was in “second” place.
-And kids were the bottom of the pyramid.
-This hierarchy was apparent across the society – be it in school or in workplace.
+And the kids were at the bottom of the pyramid.
+This hierarchy was apparent across society – be it in school or in the workplace.
 There was a boss and there were subordinates.

 But society has not changed.
-Even in the workplace, it is more about collaboration and teaming and less about boss giving orders and employees following meekly.
+Even in the workplace, it is more about collaboration and teaming and less about the boss giving orders and employees following meekly.
 These societal changes have driven a new more positive parenting style, called democratic parenting.

 Much like in a democracy, children are treated as “equals” in a democratic home.
-It is based on a ‘give and take’ policy, where the children are given choices and they have the liberty to make decisions.
+It is based on a ‘give and take’ policy.
+Here the children are given choices and they have the liberty to make decisions.